Diegovano/pathfinder/docs/Communication.md

 # Wi-Fi

-The ESP32 was selected to act as an interface between the host PC and FPGA as it has wireless capabilities.
+The ESP32 was selected to act as an interface between the host PC and FPGA because it has a wireless network interface card.
 A PC and ESP32 connected to the same WLAN can communicate employing a TCP/IP socket.
-Byte-streams can be sent bidirectionally.
+Byte-streams can be sent bidirectionally

 ## Connecting ESP32 to Host